04. August 2015

 This article is Part 1 of a whole series called Xcode Server Tutorials.
-New posts are always tweeted by me (@czechboy0) on Twitter.
+New posts are always tweeted by me (@czechboy0.dev) on Bluesky.

 We all know how it works.
 Your iOS teammate works on a feature branch for weeks and he doesn’t merge changes from other people into his branch during this time.
 Then your PM starts pushing the team to deliver said feature, so a pull request is created, people skim over the code (because it contains four thousand additions), and when it’s been reviewed “enough”, you just merge it and all is good.
 Right?